ryantd42/NY-Legislative-Git/2023/A7331B-2023/bill.md

  REQUIRES  INDIVIDUALS  TO  HAVE  SOMETHING SPECIFIC IN THEIR POSSESSION, SUCH AS SECURITY TOKENS, KEY FOBS, SIM CARDS OR SMARTPHONE APPLICATIONS;
  AND

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD09003-03-4
+ A. 7331--A  2

   (C) INHERENCE-BASED CREDENTIALS, WHICH IS AUTHENTICATION THAT REQUIRES USER-SPECIFIC BIOLOGICAL TRAITS TO CONFIRM IDENTITY FOR LOGIN,  SUCH  AS FINGERPRINTS OR FACIAL RECOGNITION.
   §  2.
 The state technology law is amended by adding three new sections 210, 211, and 212 to read as follows:
   §  210.
 MULTIFACTOR  AUTHENTICATION.
 1. MULTIFACTOR  AUTHENTICATION
  REQUIREMENT.
-EVERY  GOVERNMENTAL  ENTITY  SHALL  IMPLEMENT  MULTIFACTOR

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09003-02-3
- A. 7331  2

- AUTHENTICATION  FOR  LOCAL  AND  REMOTE  NETWORK  ACCESS  TO  ANY  EMAIL ACCOUNTS, CLOUD STORAGE ACCOUNTS, WEB APPLICATIONS, NETWORKS, DATABASES, OR  SERVERS,  MAINTAINED BY SUCH ENTITY OR ON BEHALF OF SUCH ENTITY, FOR THE  EMPLOYEES  AND OFFICERS OF SUCH ENTITY OR FOR ANY OTHER INDIVIDUALS PROVIDING SERVICES TO OR ON BEHALF OF SUCH ENTITY.
+EVERY  GOVERNMENTAL  ENTITY  SHALL,  WHENEVER POSSIBLE AND FEASABLE, CONSIDER IMPLEMENTING MULTIFACTOR AUTHENTICATION FOR LOCAL AND REMOTE NETWORK ACCESS TO ANY EMAIL ACCOUNTS, CLOUD STORAGE ACCOUNTS, WEB APPLICATIONS, NETWORKS, DATABASES, OR SERVERS, MAINTAINED BY SUCH ENTITY OR ON BEHALF OF SUCH ENTITY, FOR THE  EMPLOYEES  AND  OFFICERS  OF  SUCH ENTITY  OR  FOR ANY OTHER INDIVIDUALS PROVIDING SERVICES TO OR ON BEHALF OF SUCH ENTITY.
   2. TECHNICAL STANDARD.
 THE OFFICE SHALL PROMULGATE RULES TO  ESTABLISH STANDARD  TECHNICAL REQUIREMENTS FOR GOVERNMENTAL ENTITIES FOR COMPLYING WITH SUBDIVISION ONE OF THIS SECTION.
 SUCH  RULES  SHALL  INCLUDE  REGU-